Against Faith

 The calibration criterion and its case law

 A pilot descends through fog on instruments.
 She cannot see the runway; she trusts the altimeter, the glideslope, the artificial horizon.
-Say, if you like, that she has faith in her instruments — but watch what she actually does.
+Say, if you like, that she has faith in her instruments — but watch what she does.
 She cross-checks them against each other.
 She knows their failure modes and their maintenance history.
 If the altimeter disagrees with the radar altimeter, her trust in it drops instantly, and she acts on the discrepancy.
 Her confidence is high because the evidence warrants high confidence, and it is revisable the moment the evidence changes.

 Now consider the believer whose confidence does the opposite: when counterevidence arrives, it rises.
 The failed prophecy proves the prophecy was misread.
 The unanswered prayer proves the answer was “not yet.”
 Doubt itself is reclassified as a test to be endured rather than a signal to be processed.
 We use the same word — faith — for the pilot and the believer, and the word is hiding the fact that these are opposite epistemic structures.
 One updates.
 The other has made not-updating the point.